 During the course of a software engineering endeavor the way of working progresses through several state changes.
-As presented in Figure 13, they are principles established, foundation established, in use, in place, working well, and retired.
-These states focus on the way a team establishes an effective way-of-working indicating (1) when the principles and constraints that shape the way-of-working are established, (2) when a minimal number of key practices and tools have been identified and integrated to establish a foundation for the evolution of the team's way-of-working, (3) when the chosen way of working is in use by the team, (4) when a team's way of working is in place and in use by the whole team (5) when it is working well, and (6) when the way of working has been retired and is no longer in use by the team.
-Examples of principles and constraints could be how far into the future you plan, governance policies, how decisions are made, and how the work in broken down.
+As presented in Figure 11, they are principles established, foundation established, in use, in place, working well, and retired.
+These states focus on the way a team establishes an effective way-of-working indicating (1) when the principles and constraints that shape the way-of-working are established, (2) when a minimal number of key practices and tools have been identified and integrated to establish a foundation for the evolution of the team's way-of-working, (3) when a team's way of working is in use by the team, (4) when a team's way of working is in place and in use by the whole team (5) when it is working well, and (6) when the way of working has been retired and is no longer in use by the team.

 There are many ways of working that the team could adopt to meet their objectives and establish their approach to software engineering.
-As shown in Figure 13, the first step in adopting a new way-of-working, or adapting an existing way-of-working, is to understand the team's working environment and establish the principles that will guide their selection of appropriate practices and tools.
+As shown in Figure 11, the first step in adopting a new way-of-working, or adapting an existing way-of-working, is to understand the team's working environment and establish the principles that will guide their selection of appropriate practices and tools.
 This includes identifying the constraints governing the selection of the team's practices and tools that the team, and their stakeholders, are already using or are required to use.